exvacuum/pomd/README.md

 # pomd: pomodoro daemon

 This program provides a simple pomodoro daemon for linux.
+Recommended to be used with [pomc](https://github.com/exvacuum/pomc) client

 ## Features
 - D-Bus interface for pomodoro functionality